-Candid is also the only direct-to-consumer brand that works exclusively with board-certified orthodontists.
+Candid is also the only direct-to-consumer brand that works exclusively with licensed orthodontists.
 The same orthodontist who makes your treatment plan will oversee your treatment from start to finish.

 Invisalign is #1 in the aligner industry.
 These aligners are proven to be effective and safe teeth straightening devices.